C0notSilly/C0.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently an undergraduate student at Shenzhen University.
 I'm about to join MMLab, CUHK as a research assistant, supervised by Prof. Xiangyu Yue.
+I was honored to be supervised and collaborated with Prof. Weicheng Xie, Prof. Siyang Song and Prof. Linlin Shen during my undergraduate studies.
 My research interests include computer vision, model robustness and synthetic data.
 <!-- I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->